-The graphics window is where you do all of the graphical visualization.
-This is where you see the domain envelope, any meshes you generate, design results coming back from the optimization, etc. Like most CAD systems you can pan, zoom, and rotate the view in the graphics window by dragging the mouse while holding down different mouse buttons.
+In the graphics window, you can see the domain envelope, any meshes you generate, design results coming back from the optimization, etc. Like most CAD systems, you can pan, zoom, and rotate the view in the graphics window by dragging the mouse while holding down different mouse buttons.
 The graphics window is the same one used in the CUBITTM mesh generation software package and has many powerful capabilities for interacting with the various models you will generate.
 For more details about these capabilities see the CUBITTM user manual [1].